qdot/giflib.js/README.md

     While the reader consists solely of a memcpy, having that compiled makes for about a 30% speed up over sending in a function pointer for a non-asm.js reader function.

+* The library is big.
+Can I minify it more?
+  * Not recommended.
+Heavier minification will only shave off about 20k, and on a couple of minifiers I've run it through, it reduces performance by about 50%.

+* I'm trying to use gifs that are erroring out due to running out of heap.
+What should I do?
+  * Up the TOTAL_MEMORY value in the makefile and rebuild.